yury-lysogorskiy/lammps/doc/src/fix_qeqr_reaxff.rst

 :doc:`pair_style reaxff <pair_reaxff>` command and the ReaxFF force field file it reads in.
 If a file name is specified for *params*, then the parameters are taken from the specified file and the file must contain one line for each atom type.
-The latter form must be used when performing QTPIE with a non-ReaxFF potential.
+The latter form must be used when using this fix with a non-ReaxFF potential.
 Each line should be formatted as follows, ensuring that the parameters are given in units of eV, eV, and :math:`\AA^{-1}`,
 respectively: